 The reason behind this is that Hangul is invented.
 It did not grow organically like other languages.
 Hangul is meant to be easily understood by language learners.
 It is created simple considering the language learners.
 If you know how to read Hangul, learning words will be easier.

 2. Learn To Count Using Korean Numbers

 The next step on how to speak Korean is to learn Korean numbers.
 Learning how to count is an essential skill in learning Korean or any other language.
 “Hana (하나) Dul (둘), Set (셋 ).”
 This is how we hear Koreans count in K-dramas, but numbers and counting Korean are tricky.

 To begin with, Korean uses two sets of number systems.
 First is the Sino-Korean, which originated from the Chinese.
 It is used for money, dates, phone numbers, addresses, and above 100.
 Here’s how to count in Korean from 1-10 using Sino-Korean numbers:

 The second is the Native Korean Number System.
 It is used for the number of items between 1-99.
 Here’s how to count using the Native Korean Number System.

 3. Widen Your Korean Vocabulary

 When you’re watching K-dramas or listening to Korean music, you might be unconsciously learning Korean words or Korean phrases.
-Little did you know that constantly hearing these words and phrases can help you use them in different ways, such as talking with your Korean friends.
-That’s why learning widening your Korean vocabulary is really important.
+Little did you know that constantly hearing these words and phrases can help you use them in different ways, such as talking with your Korean friends?
+That’s why learning to widen your Korean vocabulary is really important.
 Here is some example of basic Korean vocabulary that you might be familiar of:

 One of the biggest mistakes of beginner students in language learning is learning random Korean words without knowing where to use them.
 Of course, it will somehow help you and widen your vocabulary, but learning and retention will be more effective when it’s meaningful.